dmis-lab/ChroKnowledge/README.md

-# ChroKnowledge: Unveiling Chronological Knowledge of Language Models in Multiple Domains
+# \[ICLR 2025\] ChroKnowledge: Unveiling Chronological Knowledge of Language Models in Multiple Domains

 ## Overview
 ⏰ **ChroKnowledge** is a research framework designed to evaluate and update the chronological knowledge of large language models (LLMs).
 It builds on the **ChroKnowBench** dataset, which enables testing LLMs' ability to handle chronologically accumulated knowledge across multiple domains, including general, biomedical, legal, commonsense, and mathematical facts.
 This repository also features **ChroKnowPrompt**, a technique for in-depth prompting to enhance temporal reasoning and improve the accuracy of LLMs over a timeline.